camarguinho/eda-challenge/README.md

 [Red Hat AMQ-Streams](https://access.redhat.com/products/red-hat-amq#streams-gs), based in the upstream project [Strimzi](https://strimzi.io/), provides a way to run an Apache Kafka cluster on OpenShift in various deployment configurations.

-This powerful operator is available (already deployed and ready) in your OpenShift cluster.
+**NOTE**: This powerful operator is available (already deployed and ready) in your OpenShift cluster.
 Use it! 😉

 These references are very useful for you: